How to Master Adhesive Selection for Industrial Applications

 This guide provides a technical framework for selecting and applying high-performance adhesives that achieve permanent bonds with a tensile shear strength of 28 N/mm².

-Laboratory testing confirms that choosing the correct viscosity, such as a 50,000 cps thixotropic gel, prevents migration during the assembly of vertical components.
+Laboratory testing confirms that selecting the correct viscosity, such as a 50,000 cps thixotropic gel, prevents migration during vertical component assembly.

 We will examine the specific chemical properties of structural acrylics and epoxies to help you optimise cure cycles and reduce production downtime.